jfdnc/mcp-project-template/README.md

 ## The Pieces

 - **[MCP-PROJECT-TEMPLATE.md](./.setup/MCP-PROJECT-TEMPLATE.md)** - The full architectural blueprint with code examples
+  - Code entities intentionally live in this doc rather than being pre-made at the root so you can configure via consulting with your LLM assistant on parts you do and don't want to generate.
 - **[MCP-SEED-PROMPT-TEMPLATE.md](./.setup/MCP-SEED-PROMPT-TEMPLATE.md)** - A fill-in-the-blank prompt template
 - **[MCP-SEED-PROMPT-EXAMPLES.md](./.setup/MCP-SEED-PROMPT-EXAMPLES.md)** - Real examples of prompts that work
 - **setup.js** - Interactive CLI to generate custom prompts (in `.setup/`)